D2KLab/sentinel/README.md

     "I drove a Linconl and it was awful"
     Linconl -> proper noun -> negative

-All the prediction is in output folder.
-The error output is in output/error_analysis folder
+All the predictions are in sentinel/output folder.
+The error output is in sentinel/output/error_analysis folder

 ## Team